 One of Ghana’s many bright and vibrant foods, red red is also a local favorite.
 It consists of black-eyed peas cooked in red palm oil, which gives the dish its name.
 Fried plantains are often served on the side.
 I tried this amazing dish at Asanka Local chop bar in Accra’s Osu neighborhood.

-It came alongside grilled chicken, garri (crunchy cassava flour), and plantains.
+It came alongside grilled chicken, garri (crunchy cassava dough balls or flour), and plantains.
 The red red was especially flavorful despite it not containing many spices, and had a nice, creamy texture.

 Nearly everywhere I’ve traveled around the world, I’ve come across people who make their own alcohol at home.
 Whether it’s home wine makers in Georgia, rakija makers in Albania, or pitorro distillers in Puerto Rico, people always find a way to make their favorite adult beverages.